 Baking with wheat flour is pretty straight forward.
 All you have to do is grab the bag with the right name – all purpose, pastry, whole wheat, etc.

 But, when you try to bake without gluten, you need some science on your side to make sure that your baked goods don’t turn into sticky, soggy, gritty, disappointments.

-The great news is that once you understand the kinds of gluten-free flours and how they work with each other, you will be well on your way to creating your own gluten-free flour blends that produce fantastic results.
+The great news is that once you understand the kinds of gluten free flours and how they work with each other, you will be well on your way to creating your own gluten free flour mix that produce fantastic results.

 I haven’t tested them all out yet myself, as I prefer to mix my own blends, but I do highly recommend Better Batter Gluten Free Flour.
 I have had wonderful results with it.

 As I said earlier, the key to a great gluten free flour blend is to mix whole grain flour, (such as brown rice flour, sorghum flour, oat flour, etc.,) with white flour/starches, (such as tapioca flour/starch, potato starch, sweet rice flour, etc.)

 Playing with the proportions and the flours you choose is where things can get really exciting and you can create your own distinct blends.

 I have found that as long as I have a couple of my favorite go-to starches, such as potato starch or tapioca flour/starch, as a substantial percentage of my blend, and as long as my rice flours are ground super fine, it works out.

 I really enjoy playing around with blends and I don’t stress if I am out of one kind of flour, I just substitute with a flour or starch that has similar qualities.

 Also – it is important to note that I do not add xanthan gum to my flour blends.